donejs/donejs/docs/place-my-order.md

 @parent DoneJS
 @hide sidebar
 @outline 2 ol
-@description In this guide you will learn about all of [DoneJS features]() by creating, testing, documenting, building and deploying [place-my-order.com](http://place-my-order.com), a restaurant menu and ordering application.
+@description In this guide you will learn about all of [DoneJS' features]() by creating, testing, documenting, building and deploying [place-my-order.com](http://place-my-order.com), a restaurant menu and ordering application.
 The final result will look like this:

 ![DoneJS app](static/img/place-my-order.png)

-After the initial application setup that includes a server that hosts and pre-renders the application we will create several custom elements and bring them together using the application state and routes.
+After the initial application setup, which includes a server that hosts and pre-renders the application, we will create several custom elements and bring them together using the application state and routes.
 Then we will learn how to retrieve data from the server using a RESTful API.

-After that we will talk about what a view-model is and how to identify, implement and test its functionality.
+After that we will talk about what a view model is and how to identify, implement and test its functionality.
 Once we have unit tests running in the browser, we will automate running them locally from the command line and also on a continuous integration server.
 In the subsequent chapters, we will show how to easily import other modules into our application and how to set up a real-time connection.

-Finally, we will describe how to build and deploy your application for the web, as a desktop application with nw.js, and as a mobile app with Cordova.
+Finally, we will describe how to build and deploy our application to the web, as a desktop application with nw.js, and as a mobile app with Cordova.

 @body

-## Setup the project
+## Set up the project

-In this section we will create our DoneJS project and set up a REST API for the application to use.
+In this section we will create our DoneJS project and set up a RESTful API for the application to use.
 You will need [NodeJS](http://nodejs.org) or [io.js](https://iojs.org/en/index.html) installed and your code editor of choice.

 ### Create the project